 In addition, it may be necessary to insert tiny “punctal plugs” into the openings of your tear ducts, in order to slow down or even stop the drainage of tears away from the eye.
 Occasionally there are some cases that may not respond to the above sequence of treatment options because of some underlying low-grade inflammatory or infectious process.
 In these cases it may be necessary to also prescribe an oral antibiotic such as a tetracycline or an anti-inflammatory eye drop such as a corticosteroid eye drop.

-If you suffer from moderate to severe dry eyes we may prescribe Restasis® eye drops, which in addition to the other treatments can often help alleviate your symptoms.
-Restasis® is an advanced type of cyclosporine eye drop that acts by blocking a specific type of inflammatory cell from entering the Lacrimal Gland, which produces normal tears.
+If you suffer from moderate to severe dry eyes we may prescribe Restasis® or Xiidra® eye drops, which in addition to the other treatments can often help alleviate your symptoms.
+Restasis® and Xiidra® is an advanced type of eye drop that acts by blocking a specific type of inflammatory cell from entering the Lacrimal Gland, which produces normal tears.
 By reducing or blocking inflammation in the Lacrimal Gland, it functions much more effectively so that you can actually make more of your own natural tears and keep your eyes moist and lubricated.